Legacy preferences: History

 A 1992 survey found that of the top seventy-five universities in the U.S. News & World Report rankings, only one (the California Institute of Technology) had no legacy preferences at all; the Massachusetts Institute of Technology also affirmed that it does not practice legacy admissions.
 Legacy preferences were almost ubiquitous among the one hundred top-ranked liberal arts colleges as well.
 The only liberal arts college in the top one hundred that explicitly said it did not use legacy preferences was Berea.

-Notably, in 2014, Johns Hopkins University said it was ending legacy practices, and in 2021, Amherst College also ended legacy practices.
+Beginning in the 2010s, several top schools ended legacy preferences, including Johns Hopkins University in 2014, Pomona College in 2017, Amherst College in 2021, and Wesleyan University in 2023.
+By 2024, four states (Colorado, Maryland, Virginia, and California) had banned legacy admissions at universities.

+In 2023, the bipartisan Merit-based Educational Reforms and Institutional Transparency Act was proposed in the U.S. Congress to ban legacy preferences.

 Current practices

 Currently, the Ivy League institutions are estimated to admit 10% to 15% of each entering class using legacy admissions.
 For example, in the 2008 entering undergraduate class, the University of Pennsylvania admitted 41.7% of legacies who applied during the early decision admissions round and 33.9% of legacies who applied during the regular admissions cycle, versus 29.3% of all students who applied during the early decision admissions round and 16.4% of all who applied during the regular cycle.
 In 2009, Princeton admitted 41.7% of legacy applicants—more than 4.5 times the 9.2% rate of non-legacies.
 Similarly, in 2006, Brown University admitted 33.5% of alumni children, significantly higher than the 13.8% overall admissions rate.
 In short, Ivy League and other top schools typically admit legacies at two to five times their overall admission rates.
 Among top universities, the University of Notre Dame and Georgetown University are known to weigh legacy status heavily in their application processes.